TNK-BP partners want BP buyout, not sell-out

 But AAR's preferred option is to exchange its stake in TNK-BP for cash and a stake of 10-12 percent in BP.
 "It would make more sense for all parties involved," he told Reuters.

-Such a deal would release BP from the obligations under the TNK-BP shareholders' agreement barring it from partnering with other companies in Russia, such as Rosneft and gas export monopoly Gazprom (GAZP.MM), Polovets added.
+Such a deal would release BP from the obligations under the TNK-BP shareholders' agreement barring it from partnering with other companies in Russia, such as Rosneft and gas export monopoly Gazprom, Polovets added.

 At the same time, it would provide AAR with diversification, liquidity and a long-term exit strategy.